IshanLahiru/safe-wave/app/native/AUDIO_ANALYSIS_IMPLEMENTATION.md

-# 🎤 Safe Wave Audio Analysis System
+# Safe Wave Audio Analysis System

 ## Overview

-A comprehensive audio analysis system that uses Whisper AI for speech-to-text conversion and OpenAI LLM for mental health assessment, with automatic critical alert emails to care persons.
+This is basically an audio analysis system that takes voice recordings and figures out what people are saying using Whisper AI, then uses OpenAI to analyze if someone might need mental health support.
+If it detects something serious, it automatically sends emails to their emergency contacts.

-## 🏗️ Backend Implementation
+## Backend Implementation

 ### 1. Audio Analysis Model (`app/models/audio_analysis.py`)

-- **User Relationship**: Links audio to specific users
+- Links audio files to specific users
-- **File Management**: Stores audio file paths and metadata
+- Keeps track of where audio files are stored and basic info about them
-- **Transcription Data**: Whisper AI results with confidence scores
+- Stores what Whisper AI figured out from the speech, including how confident it was
-- **LLM Analysis**: Structured mental health assessment results
+- Saves the mental health analysis results from OpenAI
-- **Risk Assessment**: Risk level classification (low/medium/high/critical)
+- Categorizes risk levels from low to critical
-- **Alert System**: Tracks care person notifications
+- Keeps track of when we sent alerts to emergency contacts

 ### 2. Audio Controller (`app/controllers/audio_controller.py`)

-- **Whisper Integration**: Speech-to-text conversion
+- Handles the Whisper AI integration for converting speech to text
-- **OpenAI LLM Analysis**: Mental health assessment
+- Uses OpenAI to analyze the text for mental health concerns
-- **Risk Detection**: Identifies critical situations
+- Figures out if someone is in a crisis situation
-- **Email Alerts**: Automatic care person notifications
+- Automatically sends emails to emergency contacts when needed
-- **Pipeline Management**: End-to-end audio processing
+- Manages the whole process from audio upload to final analysis

 ### 3. Email Service (`app/utils/email_service.py`)

-- **SMTP Integration**: Configurable email providers
+- Connects to email providers like Gmail
-- **Critical Alerts**: Urgent mental health notifications
+- Sends urgent alerts when someone might be in crisis
-- **Daily Summaries**: Regular care person updates
+- Sends daily summary emails to care persons
-- **Template System**: Professional email formatting
+- Uses email templates so everything looks professional

 ### 4. API Endpoints (`app/views/audio.py`)